pkivolowitz/CSC3600-S-2023/README.md

 This course is primarily about designing and implementing network centric or network aware single threaded and multithreaded applications.
 As such, the course is project intensive.
+With that said, the projects are fairly similar as network programming follows a set pattern.

+Also keep in mind that four projects (2 and 3 as well as projects 4 and
+5) would usually be combined into two projects by meaner, nastier and professors more cruel than I.

 Additionally, the nature, purpose and mechanics of certain protocols such as TCP, IP and others will be covered.

----

 ## Table of Contents